emqx/MQTTX/README.md

 See our [blog](https://www.emqx.io/blog/mqtt-x-guideline) or [manual](./docs/manual.md) for details.

-1. MQTT Broker preparation.
+1. Get MQTT Broker Ready.

-    - If you do not need the MQTT Broker deployed locally, you can use the online public version of [EMQ X](https://github.com/emqx/emqx) for quick test;
+    - If you do not need to deploy the MQTT Broker locally, you can use the public MQTT 5.0 Broker provided by [EMQ X Cloud](https://www.emqx.com/en/cloud) for testing:

         ```shell
         Broker IP: broker.emqx.io